viam-soleng/cropping-vision-service/README.md

 - Takes a camera as input
 - Uses an object detector to identify the objects bounding boxes
 - Crops the detected images according to their bounding boxes
-- Feeds the cropped images into the configured classifier for more accurate results
+- Feeds the cropped images into the configured classifier/detector
-- Returns the classification labels and score
+- Returns the classifications/detections

 ## Configuration and Dependencies